pollsmor/Project_01/README.md

-# Space Explorer by Quaternary Star System
+# Shipbuilder's Guide to the Galaxy by Quaternary Star System

 **Roster/Roles**
 - Elizabeth Doss